Have you Hired a Contractor or an Employee?

 It’s important to understand the difference to get this right as the ATO has been imposing large penalties on businesses that have incorrectly distinguished between the two.

-So just because a worker says they have a valid ABN or is only working for a short time don’t be so quick to label them a contractor as you could find yourself facing hefty fines for failing to meet superannuation guarantee, PAYG withholding & employee entitlement requirements.
+So just because a worker says “they have a valid ABN” or that “they’re only working for a short time” don’t be so quick to label them a contractor as you could find yourself facing hefty fines for failing to meet Superannuation Guarantee, PAYG Withholding & Employee entitlement requirements.

 1. Delegating Work

 A contractor will have the ability to delegate the work to a subcontractor.

 An employee will not be able to pay someone to do the work for them.

 2. Basis of Payment